 We've all heard the tried and true sayings regarding a home.
 It's the most important purchase you will ever make, some will say.
-It's an investment in your future, others will opine.
-Whatever it is that you think about your home the fact is that it is a major investment and it is important.
-There's another element that you will need to take into consideration and that is the emotional elements that surround the purchase of and enjoyment of a personal residence.
+It's an investment in your future; others will opine.
+Whatever it is that you think about your home, the fact is that it is a significant investment, and it is essential.
+There's another element that you will need to consider: the emotional elements that surround the purchase of and enjoyment of a personal residence.

-Ultimately your case has its own unique set of facts and circumstances that would be taken into consideration by a judge if you and your spouse cannot agree on what is to happen with your home.
-As I mentioned a moment ago a lot will depend on whether or not you and your spouse have children.
-In the event that you do the next step in the equation will be the judge making a determination to see if one of you or your spouse can actually afford the monthly mortgage payment on a single income.
+Ultimately, your case has its own unique set of facts and circumstances that a judge would take into consideration if you and your spouse cannot agree on what is to happen with your home.
+As I mentioned a moment ago, a lot will depend on whether or not you and your spouse have children.
+The next step in the equation will be the judge deciding to see if one of you or your spouse can afford the monthly mortgage payment on a single income.

-In the event that neither you nor your spouse can afford the mortgage payments it is almost assured that the judge will order the house to be sold and the profits split in some manner between you and your spouse.
-This equity will likely be community property and if so then the factors that we discussed yesterday in our blog post will be applied here as well to determine what share you receive as a result of the sale of the home and what share your spouse receives.
+If neither you nor your spouse can afford the mortgage payments, it is almost assured that the judge will order the house to be sold and the profits split in some manner between you and your spouse.
+This equity will likely be community property, and if so, then the factors that we discussed yesterday in our blog post will be applied here to determine what share you receive as a result of the sale of the home and what share your spouse receives.

-An alternative to the set up that I laid out for you all is the following: the judge awards the parent with the right to determine the primary residence of your children the home until your children graduate from high school or any other date that he or she believes is fair.
-After that date the house will be put on the market for sale and the proceeds from the sale split according to a breakdown set forth by the judge.
-This allows for some stability for your children, while ensuring that both parents share in the benefit of the sale of the home.
+An alternative to the setup that I laid out for you all is the following: the judge awards the parent with the right to determine the primary residence of your children the home until your children graduate from high school or any other date that they believe is fair.
+After that date, the house will be put on the market for sale, and the proceeds from the sale split according to a breakdown set forth by the judge.
+This allows for some stability for your children while ensuring that both parents share in the benefit of the home's sale.

 Spousal Maintenance examined

-Spousal maintenance is money that is paid from one spouse to the other for daily living expenses when the receiving spouse cannot meet the minimal, basic standards for living on their own.
-This could be because he or she is disabled, has a lack of education or simply has not worked in many years and needs to transition back into the workforce.
+Spousal Maintenance is money paid from one spouse to the other for daily living expenses when the receiving spouse cannot meet the minimal, basic standards for living on their own.
+This could be because they are disabled, lack education, or have not worked in many years and need to transition back into the workforce.

-I've used this example before when discussing how a judge can split up community property in a divorce but I believe it bears repeating in this context as well.
+I've used this example before when discussing how a judge can split up community property in a divorce, but I believe it also bears repeating in this context.
 Suppose that you are a physician who has been in practice for a few years and earns $250,000 a year.
-Your spouse has been a homemaker since your marriage began and has only a high school education.
-On top of these factors she worked part time as a waitress while you were in medical school in order to pay for your schooling and to support the household.
+Since your marriage began, your spouse has been a homemaker and had only a high school education.
+On top of these factors, she worked part-time as a waitress while in medical school to pay for her schooling and support the household.

-Your paying spousal maintenance to your ex-spouse is not only justified, it will likely be determined, because she will now have to find a full time job to support herself after being out of work for many years, but also because she helped you in your career path by paying for your school with her income.
-You can look at the spousal maintenance payments as sort of like a payment of "Debt" that you are crediting back to her.
+Your paying spousal Maintenance to your ex-spouse is not only justified; it will likely be determined because she will now have to find a full-time job to support herself after being out of work for many years, but also because she helped you in your career path by paying for your school with her income.
+You can look at the spousal maintenance payments as sort of like payment of "Debt" that you are crediting back to her.

 Not all that frequently, from my experience.
-First of all, judges do not like to award spousal maintenance unless it is necessary in terms of fairness and survival to do so.
-A second reason why spousal maintenance is not as common nowadays is because both you and your spouse likely work and earn similar wages.
-More women are graduating from college from men and this has been the case for sometime.
-So, if you're a man your wife likely has just as much of an education to her credit as you do- if not more.
+First of all, judges do not like to award spousal Maintenance unless it is necessary for fairness and survival.
+A second reason why spousal Maintenance is not as standard nowadays is that you and your spouse likely work and earn similar wages.
+More women are graduating from college than men, which has been the case for some time.
+So, if you're a man, your wife likely has just as much of an education to her credit as you do- if not more.

 Child Custody in Texas divorces

-We've reached a point where property and money issues have been gone over with a fine tooth comb, or at least a comb that is close to being finely toothed.
-Now we can jump into subject matter that is truly important for many of you going through a divorce, namely child custody determinations.
+We've reached a point where property and money issues have been gone over with a fine-tooth comb, or at least a comb that is close to being finely toothed.
+Now we can jump into the subject matter that is truly important for many of you going through a divorce, namely child custody determinations.

-The term "Child custody" does not actually appear at all in the Texas family code.
-Much of what we consider to make up child custody- time with your child, where your child lives primarily, rights and duties to your child- are broken down into conservatorship, possession, access and visitation orders.
-Custody is a term that lawyers and clients alike utilize with frequency so I will do so in this section.
+The term "Child custody" does not appear in the Texas family code.
+Much of what we consider to make up child custody- time with your child, where your child lives primarily, rights and duties to your child- are broken down into conservatorship, possession, access, and visitation orders.
+Custody is a term that lawyers and clients alike utilize with frequency, so that I will do so in this section.
 Just know that your divorce decree probably won't have the word "custody" show up anywhere.

 Child custody is comprised up of many rights and duties to your child.
-Will you or your spouse gain the right to determine the primary residence of your child?
-How will you and your ex-spouse make decisions regarding educational, medical and psychiatric matters?
-These are the types of important subjects that will fall under the banner of child custody?
+Will you or your spouse gain the right to determine your child's primary residence?
+How will you and your ex-spouse decide educational, medical, and psychiatric matters?
+These essential subjects will fall under the banner of child custody?

 This is a concern that fathers raise with me a great deal.
-If you are a dad you can breathe a little easier knowing that there is not specific advantage within the laws on divorce that provides your wife with a leg up when it comes to your kids.
-In fact, judges are not supposed to presume or assume that your wife will be a better parent in terms of future prospects of raising your child.
-If your case makes it to a trial then you both will need to present evidence that will show the judge why you should be the parent who gets to have the kids live with you primarily.
-It is largely a merit based decision, though fathers often put themselves at a disadvantage in this regard.
+If you are a dad, you can breathe a little easier knowing that there is no specific advantage within the laws on divorce that provides your wife with a leg up when it comes to your kids.
+Judges are not supposed to presume or assume that your wife will be a better parent regarding the prospects of raising your child.
+If your case makes it to a trial, you both will need to present evidence that will show the judge why you should be the parent who gets to have the kids live with you primarily.
+It is essentially a merit-based decision, though fathers often put themselves at a disadvantage in this regard.
 We will start tomorrow's blog post by discussing this in greater detail.

 Questions about family law and divorce?
 Contact the Law Office of Bryan Fagan, PLLC

 Our office has licensed family law attorneys ready and able to meet with you six days a week to discuss your family law matter.
-Please contact us today so that we can address any questions you have in a comfortable and pressure free environment.
+Please get in touch with us today so that we can address any questions you have in a comfortable and pressure-free environment.